krokedil/dibs-easy-for-woocommerce/readme.txt

 = Where can I find DIBS Easy for WooCommerce documentation? = For help setting up and configuring DIBS Easy for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/dibs-easy-for-woocommerce/).

+= Are there any specific requirements? =
+* WooCommerce 3.0 or newer is required.
+* PHP 5.6 or higher is required.
+* A SSL Certificate is required.
+* This plugin integrates with DIBS Easy.
+You need an agreement with DIBS specific to the Easy platform to use this plugin.

 == CHANGELOG ==

+2018.09.04    	- version 1.4.1
+* Tweak			- Plugin now requires https.
+* Tweak			- Added admin notice if https is note set in store.
+* Tweak			- Added WooCommerce account settings check.
+To avoid issues during finalizing of checkout form submission.
+* Fix			- Only allow payment method to be available is currency is DKK, NOK or SEK.

 2018.08.15    	- version 1.4.0
 * Feature 		- Added support for listening to DIBS shipping update event (possibility to update shipping methods/shipping depending on entered customer data in Easy iframe).